ArdaOzcan/JPEG-to-PDF/README.md

 # JPEG-to-PDF
-Simple python script to convert multiple or single JPEG images to .pdf files using JPEG compression and an UI version created with PyQt5
+Simple python script to convert multiple or single JPEG images to .pdf files using JPEG compression and a UI version created with PyQt5

 ## Downloading